vDeresh/Circle_Game/README.md

 ---

 ## Known issues
-- After restarting the game, a blank screen appears
+- After losing a restarted game, the game freezes

 ---